-If the former, then computation is "narrow"; if the latter, then "wide".
-(We'll return to this in §4.)
+If the former, then computation is "narrow"; if the latter, then "wide" (see $\S4$).

-What is a procedure?
+What is a procedure such as P?
 Are recipes procedures?
 Is "Make hollandaise sauce" a high-level procedure call?
-If so, then computation is wide.
-(We'll return to this in §4.4.)
+If so, then computation is wide (see §4.4).

 Is making hollandaise sauce Turing-machine computable?
-Or is it a task that goes beyond Turing machines?
-How does interactive (or oracle) computation, relate to Turing-machine computation?
-Turing-machine computation seems to be "narrow"; the others, "wide".
-(We'll return to this in §6.)
+Or is it a (physical) task that goes beyond (abstract) Turing machines?
+How does interactive (or oracle) computation relate to Turing-machine computation?
+Turing-machine computation seems to be "narrow"; the others, "wide" (see \S 6).